Fenerbahçe Esports: History

 The team was established on 14 October 2016 when the 1907 Fenerbahçe Association, under the leadership of Ali Koç, took over all rights of the League of Legends team, SuperMassive eSpor in the Championship League.
-On November 23rd, Thaldrin became the first name to join the team and also took on the role of team captain.
-On November 24th, coach Chris "MoSiTing" Würger joined the team.
+On November 23, Thaldrin became the first player to join the team and also took on the role of team captain.
+On November 24, coach Chris "MoSiTing" Würger joined the team.
 On December 10, 2016, it was announced that Reach, Frozen, Un1tback, J1mmy and JAPONE had joined the team.
 On January 8, 2017, Padden and Elysion joined as 2 marksmen.
 1907 Fenerbahçe, which could not meet expectations during the winter season, beat HWA Gaming 3-2 in the semifinals, but lost 3-1 to SuperMassive in the semifinals and was eliminated in the semifinals.
 1907 Fenerbahçe, who parted ways with Elysion, Un1tback and Reach in the summer, transferred Move.
 The team, which entered this season with momentum, finished the regular season in 1st place.
 Despite not being shown as the favorite in the final, they became champions by defeating SuperMassive 3-0 in the Turkish Grand Final played at Ülker Sports and Event Hall on August 19, 2017.

 1907 Fenerbahçe, who parted ways with Move and signed Chaser in 2018, had a disappointing start to the season and finished the regular season in third place, performing well below the level of the previous year.
 They fell short of expectations by losing 3–1 to Team Aurora in the quarter-finals of the play-offs.
 The team re-signed Move in the summer but delivered a similar performance to the winter season, again finishing the league in third place.
 Although they defeated Bursaspor Esports 3–1 in the play-offs, they were eliminated in the semi-finals after a 3–1 loss to SuperMassive.